amelielavender/portfolio/content/blog/website-updates/index.md

 ## overall look and feel

-oreiginally i was using a hugo skeleton theme to build off of but eventually i ended up with enough original content™ to basically call this my own theme! i named it *cozy* after the clip studio paint brushes i made, also named *cozy*. maybe someday *cozy* will because streamlined, refined, and cool enough to be released as a theme on its own in the wild. kinda doubt it. at least with *cozy's* inception (more like a soft launch?) i finally added a css query for `prefers-color-scheme: dark` so now the site's look will change depending on you've set your theme preference in your browser to dark or light.
+originally i was using a hugo skeleton theme to build off of but eventually i ended up with enough original content™ to basically call this my own theme! i named it *cozy* after the clip studio paint brushes i made, also named *cozy*. maybe someday *cozy* will because streamlined, refined, and cool enough to be released as a theme on its own in the wild. kinda doubt it. at least with *cozy's* inception (more like a soft launch?) i finally added a css query for `prefers-color-scheme: dark` so now the site's look will change depending on you've set your theme preference in your browser to dark or light.

 the dark mode is actually based on a color palette i use for my terminal and window manager theme[^1]. the light mode is just because i love a dusty pastel pink. i got rid of the tiling background image because honestly, i wasn't too in love with it.